-The park is open year-round to RV campers and features cozy cabins for those who want to step away from their vehicles for a while, and of course, tent lovers are welcome here, too.
-No matter your accommodations, you’ll have access to a plethora of outdoor activities including hiking, fishing, boating, horseback riding, hunting, swimming, stargazing, and biking.
+Niobrara State Park is open year-round to RV campers and features cozy cabins for those who want to step away from their vehicles for a while, and of course, tent campers are welcome here, too.
+No matter your accommodations, you’ll have access to a plethora of outdoor activities, including hiking, fishing, boating, horseback riding, hunting, swimming, stargazing, and biking.

-Seven miles of park roads wind through the hills, which is interspersed with open plains and forests and also includes a dinosaur bone excavation site.
-Open year-round, the park features hot and humid summers followed by typical harsh Midwestern winters, when icy, howling winds and blizzards sometimes whip through this region.
-In spite of the often-challenging weather, many species of wildlife thrive here, from whitetail deer, wild turkeys, and foxes to waterfowl and forest-loving birds.
+Seven miles of park roads wind through the hills, which are interspersed with open plains and forests, and are also home to a dinosaur bone excavation site.
+Open year-round, the park experiences hot and humid summers and typically harsh Midwestern winters, when blizzards whip through the region.
+In spite of the often-challenging weather, many species of wildlife thrive here, from white-tailed deer, wild turkeys, and foxes to waterfowl and tree-loving birds.

-In total, there are 76 total electric sites at Niobrara State Park, 50 of which are equipped with 50-amp outlets, and all of these are available year-round.
-There are also 19 cabin sites, as well as a range of sites reserved for equestrian groups.
-Groups are welcome here, too, and all campers have access to a full range of modern amenities, including water, showers, laundry facilities, and more.
+In total, there are 76 electric sites at Niobrara State Park, 50 of which are equipped with 30- and 50-amp outlets, and all of these are available year-round.
+There are also 20 cabin sites, as well as a range of sites reserved for equestrian groups.
+All campers have access to a full range of modern amenities, including water, showers, laundry facilities, and more.
 RVers will have access to water and dump stations, and you can connect to Wi-Fi through a router located at the shower building.
 Reservations are taken for about half of the park's RV spots, and for all of its cabins.
 Spots can be booked up to a year in advance.

 The Outlaw Scenic Byway, or Nebraska State Highway 12, passes right through the southern edge of Niobrara State Park, which is located just two miles west of the town of Niobrara.
 The closest major city is Sioux City, which straddles the South Dakota and Iowa borders roughly an hour and 45 minutes to the east.
 If you approach from the South Dakota side, be aware that there are only two Missouri River bridges nearby, one on Highway 37 (just northeast of the park) and Highway 18, which lies an hour to the west in Pickstown, SD.

 Accessibility varies by season.
-Understand that the modern camping facilities are closed from roughly late October to May due to cold weather.
+Modern camping facilities are closed from roughly late October to May due to cold weather.
 But electric sites will still be operational so you can plug in.
 Rates are discounted during the winter to reflect the fact that some amenities aren’t available once the snow flies.

 There are two camping areas where RVs and trailers can connect to power.
 The first and most-used campground is just northeast of the park entrance, and this is where the shower facility is located.
 Electrical outlets vary in amperage throughout this main loop, so be sure to choose a site that suits your power requirements.

-Water is available in each camping area, but there are no hookups.
-The faucets are scattered depending on the campsite and you may be able to fill your camper tanks without moving your rig if you have a long hose.
+Water is available in each camping area, but there are no water hookups.
+The faucets are scattered around the campground, and depending on the campsite, you may be able to fill your camper tanks without moving your rig if you have a long hose.
 The dump facility is located at the entrance to the main loop campground.

 All of the camper sites are equipped with picnic tables and fire rings to assist your meal preparations.
 There are large grassy areas near each asphalt RV pad so that you can kick off your shoes and enjoy sunny days.